Rise: Blood Hunter: Production

-A film buff himself, he added, "When I read the script, I thought it was great.
+A film buff himself, he added: "When I read the script, I thought it was great.
 The genre is handled in a way that’s clever and new."
-Gutierrez commented, "I think it was really fun for Manson to play somebody that is not one of the weirdoes of the movie—he’s actually a regular guy.
+Gutierrez commented: "I think it was really fun for Manson to play somebody that is not one of the weirdoes of the movie—he’s actually a regular guy.
 I’m not sure if his fans will recognize him since he’s not in his full makeup, but he’s playing a character and he’s really good at playing a character."

-As for his look in the film, Manson revealed, "I had just finished my tour in Russia and had grown a beard, so when I called the production and told them, they were very excited because it would be something different.
+As for his look in the film, Manson revealed: "I had just finished my tour in Russia and had grown a beard, so when I called the production and told them, they were very excited because it would be something different.
 Plus, I wanted to be something different, not what people expect.
 I take off the lipstick, too."

 Reception

 Rise: Blood Hunter premiered at the Tribeca Film Festival on April 28, 2007, and had limited theatrical release beginning on June 1, 2007.

 The film was poorly received by critics.
 The film holds a 33% approval rating Rotten Tomatoes, based on 15 reviews with an average rating of 4.5 out of 10.
-Despite negative reviews Lucy Liu received praise for her role as Sadie.
-Urban Cinefile said, "Lucy Liu is always welcome on my screen, an actress who marries intelligence with feminine mystique, bundled with a dry wit and the ability to make action roles credible."